 eCoaching Tip 16: Simple Reminders about Course Beginnings

 Any time we are preparing to teach in a new term, it is a good time for simple reminders about what is good to do in the first part of any course.
 We’ll return to more on the use of audio and video in the coming weeks.

 Here are a few areas where you may want to do a quick check to see how you are doing on a couple of key areas for student satisfaction and learning.

 Almost all courses now have built-in a “Getting Acquainted” discussion post as the very first discussion in the course.
 This is a real opportunity to “tell a story or two about yourself” and to encourage your students to share something more personal about themselves.
 This can be done by simply asking students to complete a statement, such as, “My favorite movie, or book, or meditation or relaxation is….”
 Or asking students to share/ post one of their favorite pictures.
 Simple statements such as these elicit a wealth of information, so that we “connect” on more levels with each other.
 In a recent workshop two individuals sitting next to each other learned they both had recently adopted children!
-This is a great place to test use of the new Voice Board as well.
+This is a great place to test use of the audio tools as well.
 We learn a lot about each other by hearing one’s voice!